 Applicants must meet all of the admissions requirements listed previously to be considered for on-campus interviews.
 After the Office of Admissions receives all of the required application materials, applicant files are reviewed to determine whether applicants merit interview invitations based on established criteria of the Admissions Committee.
 Applicants who are invited to interview will be contacted by the Office of Admissions and receive instructions for scheduling their interviews via the University's web-based scheduling system.
 Additional applicants may be placed on an interview "Wait List" pending possible interview openings toward the end of the interview cycle.

-When applicants accept interview appointments, they join other interviewees to meet with members of a three-person interview panel selected from a volunteer group of basic scientists, current students, administrators, and clinicians.
-Team members question applicants about their academic, personal, and prior health care experiences that may prepare them for medical school, and they rate applicants using a standardized evaluation tool relative to each variable.
+When applicants accept interview appointments, they join other interviewees to meet with members of a three-person interview panel - a panel selected from a volunteer group of basic scientists, current students, administrators, and clinicians.
+Team members question applicants about their academic and personal preparedness for for medical school, and their understanding of the osteopathic physician role in the healthcare team.
+They rate applicants on a standardized evaluation form relative to each variable.
 At the conclusion of the interviews, the team members forward their applicant evaluations to the Admissions Committee.
 The Committee may recommend to accept, to deny, or to place the applicant on either the hold or alternate list.
 This recommendation is then forwarded to the Dean for final approval.
-The Dean, via the Office of Admissions, notifies accepted applicants within three or four weeks of their interview.
+The Dean, via the Office of Admissions, notifies accepted applicants within three to four weeks of their interview.